 For advanced stage ER positive subtype, with tumors with a PIK3CA mutation:

 The important developments in fighting breast cancer are the result of patients taking part in research and clinical trials.
 Loyola is an academic medical center where patients have access to important clinical trials, new drugs and novel approaches to breast cancer prevention and treatment.

 Offering these trials serves as an example of our commitment to advancing the field in the fight against cancer.
 Loyola physicians are deeply involved in breast cancer research and have made important advances in cancer-fighting drugs.

 The Importance of Supportive Oncology

 Loyola’s cancer care team provides support services, from diagnosis through survivorship.
-Through the backing of the Coleman Foundation, the Cardinal Bernardin Cancer Center learns what kinds of support cancer patients need and helps find ways to provide it.
-Dietitians, pastoral care, art and pet therapy programs, the Image Renewal Center, palliative care, and our renowned psychosocial oncology and treatment teams all are essential to the care of our breast cancer patients.
+Through the backing of the Coleman Foundation, the Cardinal Bernardin Cancer Center identifies what kinds of support cancer patients need and helps find ways to provide it.
+Licensed dietitians, art therapists, clinical psychologists and chaplains provide an additional layer of support for patients.